Information systems

 Work experience

-Work experience in a corporate environment can help to develop your commercial awareness, client management skills and the ability to understand and communicate the business benefits of IT.
+Work experience in a corporate environment can help to develop your commercial awareness, client management skills and ability to analyse business needs and find solutions to business challenges.

-Getting student membership of a professional body such as the BCS, The Chartered Institute for IT is also useful for keeping up to date with the latest news, networking opportunities and finding out about the latest jobs.
-It's also the pathway towards professional membership and chartered IT status.
+Getting student membership of a professional body such as BCS, The Chartered Institute for IT is also useful for keeping up to date with the latest news, networking opportunities and jobs.
+It also provides a pathway towards professional membership and chartered IT status.

 Search for placements and find out more about work experience and internships.